Thai opposition protests emergency troop transfer to king

 “The monarchy is a representation of national security so in the Kingdom of Thailand, we could not separate national security from the monarchy,” he said.

-A vote later confirmed the decree 366 votes to 70 with two abstentions.
+A vote later confirmed the decree by 376 votes to 70 with two abstentions, according to the final tally read out by the speaker.
+Screens in parliament had initially given the vote tally as 366-70.
 All the votes against it were from Future Forward.

 King Vajiralongkorn has moved to consolidate his personal authority since taking the throne in 2016.